pcarbo/bmapathway/README.md

   results of each of these stages, in order.
 For example, the analysis of the Crohn's disease data set takes 11 separate steps.
-This includes computation of posterior quantities from the multi-marker model without pathways (Stages A and B), compututation of Bayes factors for candidate gene sets retrieved from online pathway databases (Stages C and D), computation of Bayes factors for combinations of enriched pathways (Stages E through J), and finally
+This includes computation of posterior quantities from the multi-marker model without pathways (Stages A and B), computation of Bayes factors for candidate gene sets retrieved from online pathway databases (Stages C and D), computation of Bayes factors for combinations of enriched pathways (Stages E through J), and finally